10 May 2017

 Deep within the Sal forests of the Himalayan foothills, yet only an hour’s flight from Delhi followed by an hour’s drive, is Ananda.
 It means happiness, and here you’ll find mountains of it.
 Based on Indian Ayurveda principles, Yoga, Vedanta philosophy as well as Western wellness techniques, Ananda holistically combines some the world’s most ancient forms of healing; healing for the mind and the body.
 It nurtures, nourishes and soothes every inch of rung out bodies and there is no doubt why weary mothers and daughters, surgeons, CEOs, bankers and authors come here from around the globe.
 It has a reputation beyond compare and after staying here, I can see why.
 It has a soul like no other spa I’ve seen.

 I am writing this blog at the end of my stay, sat on a grassy knoll in my white pyjamas overlooking bamboo and Sal forests with the sounds of birds and swaying trees all around me.
 A peacock lets me know he’s here.
 Guests are strolling around the luminous Indian grounds in matching attire; white traditional pyjamas that look similar to dishdashas, robes worn by men in the Middle East.
 At first, it feels weird and commune like, but after 10 minutes you quickly see the benefit of not having to think about what to wear; someone brings you fresh and pressed pyjamas to you room – every day.
 Every day!
 That’s all I needed to know and immediately I settled in to my new look and so do 99% of the other guests.
 Ananda completely breaks down your routines, any habits or judgements.
 Everybody here feels and is regarded as the same.
-No jewelry or designer clothes can set you apart.
+No jewellery or designer clothes can set you apart.

 James, my husband, joined me on my healing mission and is equally pleased about the pyjamas.
 Sceptical at first, James was relieved to find out that Ananda have a 6-hole golf course so between treatments he could ‘hit a few balls’.
 I, on the other hand, chose to bathe around the crisp pool when I wasn’t being buffed, polished and soaked in oils in the spa.

-We signed up to a 5 night detox package; after 10 days on vacation in Oman (India and Oman combine brilliantly) and a busy social year, this seemed the right thing to do.
+We signed up to a 5 night detox package; after 10 days on holiday in Oman (India and Oman combine brilliantly) and a busy social year, this seemed the right thing to do.
 However there are numerous well thought out packages, such as stress relief and weight management, on offer too.
 Alternatively, you can simply opt in or out of treatments and not be restricted by any packages or foods.
 So, if you want a glass of wine, you can really just have a glass of wine.
 You can also have lamb tagines, juicy curries, club sandwiches and even chips, if that takes your fancy.
 All of this is there but just not well publicised, making it easier for those embarking on more restrictive diets.

 We were not so lucky and were on a fairly strict regime for the week; starting with a consultation with the Ayurvedic doctor.
 He works out your body type; kapha, vata or pitta.
 Ayurveda believes every human fits into one of those categories.
 I turned out to be Vata and James, Pitta.
 Your treatments and food for the week revolve around your body type and any personal issues you want to sort out.
 A personal trainer then analyses your body; your weight, BMI, and muscle tone and makes some recommendations.
 These form the basis of your stay and you are presented with a plan of mostly foreign sounding treatments.
 That’s always a good sign, right?